Simat-Ištaran

-Simat-Ištaran was a daughter of King Ur-Nammu, who was the first king of Ur-III Dynasty in Mesopotamia, at the end of the third millennium BC.
+Simat-Ištaran (also Šāt-Eštar; fl. c.
+2050 BC) was a daughter of a king of Ur at the end of the third millennium BC.
+It is uncertain exactly which 3rd Dynasty of Ur ruler was her father though Shulgi, Shu-Sin, and even Amar-Sin have been suggested.
 Simat-Ištaran is mainly known from cuneiform texts coming from Garšana.
-Accordingly to those texts she was married to the general and physician Ŝu-Kabta.
+According to those texts. she was married to the general and physician Ŝu-Kabta.
 This connection is never explicitly mentioned within the texts, but can be inferred.
-This marriage documents how the Ur III Dynasty kings married family members to various important people in the empire.
+This marriage documents how the kings of the 3rd Dynasty of Ur married family members to various important people in the country.
 After the death of her husband, Simat-Ištaran inherited his estate and continued to manage it alone.